 Skip to main content

-Mandala mural standing at 42 feet wide and 12 feet tall
+Mandala graffiti mural standing at 42 feet wide and 12 feet tall by Zak Perez

 Mandala mural standing at 42 feet wide and 12 feet tall at the blue lot in Santa Ana

-Today, mandalas continue to find significance not only in religious and spiritual contexts but also in the realm of art.
-They possess a remarkable dynamism, capable of being crafted as grand-scale murals or as delicate and intricate designs of varying sizes.
+Today, mandalas find significance in religious and spiritual contexts but also in the realm of art.
+They possess a remarkable dynamism, capable of being created as grand-scale murals or as delicate and intricate designs of varying sizes.
 Even Tibetan monks engage in the creation of mandalas using sand, showcasing the enduring relevance and versatility of this sacred practice.

 My Personal Experience With Mandala Art

 As a calligraffiti artist, my passion lies in the depiction of mandalas through my artwork.
 Calligraffiti, for those unfamiliar, represents a sophisticated collision of calligraphy and graffiti.
-When the concepts of mandalas and calligraffiti intertwine, they give rise to a contemporary interpretation of this age-old art form, inspired by a fresh and innovative essence.
+When the concepts of mandalas and calligraffiti intertwine, they give rise to a contemporary interpretation of this age-old art form, inspired by a fresh and modern twist.

 Mandala, lettering art in calligraffiti by Zak Perez